Sinha5714/hangman-pp3/README.md

 - [Colorama](https://pypi.org/project/colorama/) was used for better visual display

 ## Testing on Browsers
-- I tested that this page works in different browsers - Chrome and Safari
+- I tested that this game works in different browsers - Chrome and Safari and was able to deploy successfully

 ### Manual Testing
 -